yelicoder/pluralsight_unit_testing_in_angular/README.md

 ## Project
 1. firstTest: npm test to see the result
-2. testPipe: ng test to see the result
+2. testPipe: npm test to see the result

 ## How to structure a test
 A test should be a complete story, all within the it()